dustinguichet/dustinguichet/README.md

 ## I'm a Husband, Father of Two, Engineer!

+- 💼 Employment: Seeking Employment with InfoSys to serve clients, and grow at light speed given their world class training programs.

 - 🌱 Growth: I’m currently Learning C# and .Net after Javascript and React to increase my depth as an Engineer.